withparadox2/ChromeExt/README.md

 ## Build

 - `npm install`
-- `npm build`
+- `npm run build` or `npm start` to build in watch mode

-After building successfully, the result will be located at `./dist`.
-You can pack it to a crx file or just load it as an unpacked extension through Chrome.
+After building successfully, the build result will be ChromeExt.crx which can be loaded as a Chrome Extension.
 ## License

 MIT.
 See LICENSE.txt.